ITLenardL/HWWK1/README.md

 # HWWK1

 Structure:
-    Html in order as given per formatting title>header>body>footer.
+    <br>Html in order as given per formatting title>header>body>footer.
-    Css ordered as class/ID general formatting followed by elements in their order as seen on the page.
+    <br>Css ordered as class/ID general formatting followed by elements in their order as seen on the page.